The June Cup is made of 100% medical-grade silicone. So you don't have to worry about harsh chemicals or synthetic fibers getting into your body.

 You can wear the June Cup for up to 12 hours.
 We recognize that menstrual flow can range widely therefore you may need to empty your cup more frequently and that is perfectly fine.

 Yes it is.
 Vaginal pH and acidity levels can vary from person to person, and can significantly wear on your cup.
-With that said we recommend to replace the JUNE cup every year.
+With that said we recommend evaluating your June Cup every year to determine if you need a replacement.

 Yes, the cup sits low in your vaginal canal below your cervix which is the opening to your uterus.